dwavesystems/dwave-gate/README.rst

 Example Usage
 -------------

-Construct a two-qubit circuit using the ``dwgms.Circuit`` object, to which you can easily append operations using the circuits context-manager.
+Construct a two-qubit circuit using the ``dwave.gate.Circuit`` object, to which you can easily append operations using the circuits context-manager.

 .. code-block:: python

-    from dwgms import Circuit
+    from dwave.gate import Circuit
-    import dwgms.operations as ops
+    import dwave.gate.operations as ops

     circuit = Circuit(2)
     with circuit.context as q: